ethanhelwig/cli-tables/README.md

 ## CLI Tables
 This is a simple Rust library for generating ASCII tables in a CLI application.
-The `Table` struct takes in a `Vec<Vec<String>>` of data and generates an ASCII table from it.

 ### Usage
 1. Add `cli-tables` to your `Cargo.toml` file: